vikasvardhanv/Synapse/README.md

 The easiest way to build with Synapse is through our hosted [webapp](https://synapse.convex.dev), which includes a generous free tier.
 If you want to run Synapse locally, you can follow the guide below.

-> [!IMPORTANT]
+# Synapse: The AI App Builder

+Synapse is a Remix app that builds full-stack React apps using Convex.

+It generates apps by running the `synapseTask` function in `test-lab/synapseTask.ts`.

+## Architecture

+Synapse is a "self-hostable"> [!IMPORTANT]
-> Chef is provided as-is, using an authentication configuration specific to Convex's internal control plane that manages user accounts.
+> Synapse is provided as-is, using an authentication configuration specific to Convex's internal control plane that manages user accounts.

-If you are planning on developing a fork of Chef for production use or re-distribution, your fork will need to replace the existing authentication system with your own.
+If you are planning on developing a fork of Synapse for production use or re-distribution, your fork will need to replace the existing authentication system with your own.
 We recommend using the [OAuth Authorization Code Grant](https://docs.convex.dev/platform-apis/oauth-applications#implementing-oauth) flow to authorize access to Convex teams or projects.
 [Read more about available Platform APIs](https://docs.convex.dev/platform-apis).

-Chef is easy to use for local development without changes.
-Read on for instructions for using Chef locally.
+Synapse is easy to use for local development without changes.
+Read on for instructions for using Synapse locally.

 ### Running Locally

 Note: This will use the hosted Convex control plane to provision Convex projects.
-However, Chef tokens used in this enviroment will not count towards usage in your Convex account.
+However, Synapse tokens used in this enviroment will not count towards usage in your Convex account.

 **1. Clone the project**